 What! here is a company of divine sages urging on the two sons of Raghu to destroy their foes.
 To whose mind does not the destruction of the wicked give pleasure?
 (Hurriedly and with great eagerness.)
 King of gods!
 See!
-The heads of Rayana, the chief of demons, and of his son after him, were cut off by the remembering the immortal arms of the supreme; and then on the battlefield the headless trunks of the demons, and with them the demon-women frantic with grief, fell upon the ground; but on the head of the glorious sons of Dacaratha fell a shower of flowers from the sky.
+The heads of Rávana, the chief of demons, and of his son after him, were cut off by the two sons of Raghu with arrows, effectual by help of remembering the immortal arms of the supreme; and then on the battlefield the headless trunks of the demons, and with them the demon-women frantic with grief, fell upon the ground; but on the head of the glorious sons of Dacaratha fell a shower of flowers from the sky.